ombu/fiber/doc/architecture.rst

 ============

 - :doc:`fiber`
-    Builds and maintains your infrastructure
+    Launches servers.
+This is where the Puppet manifests, and infrastructure manifest live.

 - :doc:`rocket`
-    Deploys your sites
+    Deploys your sites.
+This is currently known as `butter`.

 - :doc:`vakap`
-    Maintains your deployed sites
+    Backs up sites.

 .. note:: fiber ♥ rocket ♥ vakap